-The shock caused by Asos, who communicated a significant profit warning by lowering its sales growth target from 25 to 15% a week before Christmas, is yet another hit to an already dire year for UK retailers.
+The shock caused by Asos, who communicated a significant profit warning by lowering its sales growth target from 25 to 15% at the end of 2018, was yet another hit to an already dire year for UK retailers.
 Is the end of consumerism near?

 Many market analysts expected online-only retailers to struggle less with cash-flow troubles which many high-street retailers, including big players such as House of Fraser and Debenhams are experiencing.
 With a focus on consumer preferences for convenience and speedy delivery and the ability to avoid costs such as owning and managing a property portfolio, they would surely have an advantage.
 However, recently some online retailers are clearly encountering similar problems as brick and mortar retailers.